-The deal, announced late Wednesday, with French lens-manufacturing giant Essilor is worth an estimated C$430 million $445 million.
+The deal, announced late Wednesday, with French optical-lens-manufacturing giant Essilor is worth an estimated $445 million.
 It represents the largest investment in a Canadian e-commerce company to date, and the largest ever in a Canadian optical company.

-Hubert Sagnières, Essilor’s chairman and chief executive officer, left little doubt of his belief in the strength of the Internet to reach consumers, noting, in a media release, its powerful impact on the vision-care industry in recent years.
+Hubert Sagnières, Essilor’s chairman and chief executive officer, left little doubt of his belief in the strength of the internet to reach consumers, noting, in a media release, its powerful impact on the health industry in recent years.

 The “purchasing process is becoming more diversified,” said Sagnières.
 “The Internet, if used properly, can help to drive market growth by educating consumers and making it more convenient for them to enjoy good visual health.”